Blendify/blender-manual/trunk/blender_docs/manual/addons/camera/camera_rigs.rst

 Usage
 =====

-Add a :menuselection:`Add --> Armature --> Dolly Rig or Crane Rig`.
+Add a :menuselection:`Add --> Camera --> Dolly Camera Rig or Crane Camera Rig`.
 This will build the rig at the cursor location, add a new camera, making it the new active scene camera.

-The camera object will not be selectable by default but this can be toggled from the UI in the 3D View Sidebar.

 When the Rig is selected, the camera properties will be displayed in the Sidebar.